 on the system, but always load one of the

-To optimize for Vaughan, compile on one of the Vaughan login
+To optimize for Vaughan, compile on the Vaughan login

 or compute nodes and combine either the option